bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 It was hot and humid on the trail, and we slowed to a crawl.
 We still had 320 m of elevation to climb, and we were sweating buckets.
 My shirt and pants became soaked in sweat, and Dinah began to feel ill from the effects of the heat.
 A welcoming committee of mosquitoes descended on us as we headed up the east end of Yamnuska and stayed with us down the Yamnuska Trail to the parking lot.

 I don't recommend doing this trip on a hot day!
-On a mild day, sticking to trails from cutline to col, I think it would take 9-10 hours.
+On a mild day, sticking to trails from cutline to the col, I think it would take 9-10 hours.
 It's not a trifling trip because of the massive elevation gain, but the views are worth it!

 Postscript 1